Nikby53/balanced-parentheses/README.md

 # balanced-parentheses
-Function is verifies if the given string is a balanceds sequence of brackets.
+Function is verifies if the given string is a balanced sequence of brackets.